Table of Contents

 5. Remember that when it comes to surveys, the shorter the better

-Even if you manage to gain the respondent’s trust in the introduction to the survey or through a legible link, you cannot guarantee that after clicking, he or she will actually complete the survey.
-Therefore, in order to guarantee a high response rate it is worth making sure that only the necessary questions are included in the questionnaire.
+Even if you manage to gain the respondent’s trust in the introduction to the survey through a legible link, you cannot guarantee that after clicking, he or she will actually complete the survey.
+Therefore, in order to guarantee a high response rate, it is worth making sure that only the necessary questions are included in the questionnaire.

 Therefore, when conducting online research, it is worth assuming that a good survey is a short survey.